Ericsson Portable PC

-The Ericsson Portable PC (EPPC) was a portable computer introduced by Ericsson in March 1985.
-It was a small computer with a weight of 8 kg.
-It had an Intel 8088 processor at 4.77 MHz and 256-512 kB of RAM.
-An optional built-in thermal printer and modem was available.
+The Ericsson Portable PC (EPPC) is a portable computer introduced by Ericsson in March 1985.
+Looking like a thick beige briefcase, it weighs eight kilos.
+It has an Intel 8088 processor clocked at 4.77 MHz and 256-512 kB of RAM, is IBM PC compatible and runs MS-DOS.
+An optional built-in thermal printer and modem were available.

-The EPPC was the first portable computer on the market to have a plasma display.
-Said display was a monochrome amber unit capable of displaying 25 lines of 80-column text.
+The EPPC was the first portable computer on the market with a plasma display: a monochrome amber unit displaying 80 by 25 characters or CGA graphics with the four colours distinguished by hatching.